lcim/mycodes/README.md

 # Peer\-graded Assignment: Bash, Make, Git, and GitHub

-Tue Sep 25 21:07:59 WAT 2018
+Thu Sep 27 11:30:27 WAT 2018

-The total number of lines in guessinggame.sh is: 31
+The total number of lines in guessinggame.sh is 31

 To see my page, [click on the this link](https://lcim.github.io/mycodes/)